SMART-Dal/codegreen/docs/design/architecture.md

 ## 4. How It Works Together

 1. **User Workflow:**
-   - A developer clicks a button in their IDE (via the energy-ide module).
+   - A developer clicks a button in their IDE (via the ide module).
-   - The IDE plugin invokes the Instrumentation Engine (energy-instrumentation) to parse the currently open file using Tree-sitter.
+   - The IDE plugin invokes the Instrumentation Engine (instrumentation) to parse the currently open file using language-specific parsers.
-   - Detected method blocks are instrumented by injecting calls to the Measurement Engine (energy-core).
+   - Detected method blocks are instrumented by injecting calls to the Measurement Engine (core).
-   - As the application executes, the Measurement Engine (utilizing hardware plugins from energy-hardware-plugins) records energy consumption.
+   - As the application executes, the Measurement Engine (utilizing hardware plugins from hardware-plugins) records energy consumption.
    - Once execution is complete, the data is aggregated and presented in a structured report via the IDE plugin.

 2. **Extensibility:**
    - **Adding a New Language:**
-     Implement new Tree-sitter queries and instrumentation rules in the energy-language-adapters module.
+     Implement new parsing rules and instrumentation logic in the language-adapters module.
    - **Supporting New Hardware:**
-     Develop and integrate a new hardware plugin within the energy-hardware-plugins module that conforms to the common measurement interface.
+     Develop and integrate a new hardware plugin within the hardware-plugins module that conforms to the common measurement interface.
    - **Enhancing the UI:**
-     Extend the energy-ide module with additional features or support for other IDEs without altering the core measurement or instrumentation components.
+     Extend the ide module with additional features or support for other IDEs without altering the core measurement or instrumentation components.

 ---